-- Students must respect, protect, and promote the rights and welfare of all those contributing to, and affected by, their work by protecting the privacy and dignity of the people and communities with whom they conduct field study. - Students must respect the ethical considerations and guidelines of conducting research in vulnerable populations, especially refugee women and children. - The right of those providing information to students to either remain anonymous, or to receive recognition, must be scrupulously defended and respected. - Students must acknowledge the help and services they receive and must recognize their obligation to reciprocate in culturally appropriate ways. - Students must record and represent accurately all aspects of the field study.
-This includes not representing as their own work-either in spoken or written form-materials and ideas directly obtained from other sources.
+- Students must respect, protect, and promote the rights and welfare of all those contributing to, and affected by, their work by protecting the privacy and dignity of the people and communities with whom they conduct field study. - Students must respect the ethical considerations and guidelines of conducting research in vulnerable populations. - The right of those providing information to students to either remain anonymous, or to receive recognition, must be scrupulously defended and respected. - Students must acknowledge the help and services they receive and must recognize their obligation to reciprocate in culturally appropriate ways. - Students must record and represent accurately all aspects of the field study.
+This includes not representing as their own work-either in spoken or written form- materials and ideas directly obtained from other sources.

 Student research is a product of fieldwork and, as such, students have an obligation to assess both the positive and negative consequences of their field study.
 Ethical fieldwork, as stipulated in the SIT Statement of Ethics, results in products that are shared with local and academic communities; therefore, copies of ISPs are returned to the sponsoring institutions and the host communities, at the discretion of the institution(s) and/or community involved.
 World Learning/SIT Study Abroad may archive, copy, or convert the ISP for non-commercial use, for preservation purposes, and to ensure future accessibility.
 World Learning/SIT Study Abroad archives the ISP in the permanent collection at the SIT Study Abroad local country program office and/or at any World Learning office.
 World Learning/SIT Study Abroad has a non-exclusive, perpetual right to store and make available, including electronic online open access, to the ISP.
+Students retain all This syllabus is representative of a typical semester.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

-Students retain all ownership rights of the ISP product and retain the right to use all, or part, of the project in future works.
+ownership rights of the ISP product and retain the right to use all, or part, of the project in future works.
 Please refer to the Student Handbook or the Access, Use, and Publication of ISP form.